Texture for Days

 I truly admire beautiful colorwork in sweater knits, but my main interest has always been developing texture.
 So after my initial adventure with jacquards on the Kniterate, I was excited to see what textures I could produce.

 My first challenge was to adapt a tuck rib pattern for knitting on the Kniterate.
 I use the word “challenge” because right away I wanted to face one of the machine’s limitations.
 As it clearly states on the Kniterate website, “Tuck function is limited and the machine can’t combine tuck and knit operations within the same traverse movement.”
 It should be added here that the limitation is only when combining these operations within the same traverse on the same bed.
-In other words a cardigan stitch is available; cross tuck jersey in the standard method is not.
+In other words, a cardigan stitch is available; cross tuck jersey in the standard method is not.
+[Edited to add 16 Oct 2024 — This issue has been mostly eliminated with the “Tuck to knit” command added in late 2023.]

-This is not a problem.
-Designers work keeping the limitations of the machine, yarn, and budget in mind.
+Limitations are not a problem.
+Designers must always consider the machine, yarn, and budget limitations.
 Working around limitations makes one more creative.

 Knitting the Swatches